syncfusion-content/maui-docs/MAUI/TreeView/checkbox.md

 ### NodeChecked event

-The `NodeChecked` event is raised when checking and unchecking the CheckBox at run time.
-The `NodeCheckedEventArgs` has the following members, which provide information for the `NodeChecked` event.
+The [NodeChecked](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_NodeChecked) event is raised when checking and unchecking the CheckBox at run time.
+The [NodeCheckedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.NodeCheckedEventArgs.html) has the following members, which provide information for the `NodeChecked` event.

-* `Node`: Gets the `TreeViewNode` and data associated with the checked item as its arguments.
+* [Node](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.NodeCheckedEventArgs.html#Syncfusion_Maui_TreeView_NodeCheckedEventArgs_Node): Gets the `TreeViewNode` and data associated with the checked item as its arguments.

 {% tabs %}
 {% highlight c# %}